 Your urges to smoke may be stronger with certain foods (spicy or sweet) and also at different meal times.
-Your desire to smoke after meals may also depend on whether you are alone, with other smokers, or with nonsmokers.
+Your desire to smoke after meals may also depend on whether you are alone, with smokers, or with non-smokers.

-- Remember: your appetite increases and food tastes better after you quit smoking.
+- Remember that your appetite increases and food tastes better after you quit smoking.

 - Keep track if the types of foods that increase your urge to smoke – avoid or reduce their intake.